jhuarte/Guides-Cheatsheets-Tutorials/README.md

 Also, you can bookmark either of the following two cheatsheets:
 * [Github markdown cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)
 * [Cheatsheet by Adam Pritchard](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+## Machine learning
+Machine learning and neuronal networks (and all the other stuffs around) are very hot topics (since many years).
+As in others topics there's tons of information but if you want some relative quick and with good balance between the kowledge requirements and results, I can recomend you the Machine Learning Course from Coursera.
+On this [link](https://github.com/vkosuri/CourseraMachineLearning) you can find all the documentation you nedd

 # Licence
 [MIT](https://choosealicense.com/licenses/mit/)